intel/pepc/docs/pepc-pstates.rst

 Subcommand *'config'*
 =====================

-Configure P-states for specified CPUs.
+Configure CPU P-states for specified CPUs.
 If no parameter is provided, the current value(s) will be displayed.
 Use target CPU specification options to define the subset of CPUs, cores, dies, or packages.

 **-m** *MECHANISMS*, **--mechanisms** *MECHANISMS*
-   A comma-separated list of mechanisms allowed for configuring P-states.
+   A comma-separated list of mechanisms allowed for configuring CPU P-states.
 Use '--list-mechanisms' to view available mechanisms.
 Many options support only one mechanism (e.g., 'sysfs'), while some support multiple (e.g., 'sysfs' and 'msr').
 Mechanisms are tried in the specified order.
 By default, all mechanisms are allowed, and the most preferred ones are tried first.

 **--list-mechanisms**
-   Display available mechanisms for configuring P-states.
+   Display available mechanisms for configuring CPU P-states.

 **--min-freq** *MIN_FREQ*
    Set the minimum CPU frequency.
 The default unit is 'Hz', but 'kHz', 'MHz', and 'GHz' can also be